 Find out more

-- Our Benefit and Budgeting Calculator allows advisors to compare someone’s entitlement under legacy benefits to Universal Credit, and our scenario feature allows you to understand the impact that a change of circumstances will have on someone’s benefits award.
+- Our Better Off Calculator allows advisors to compare someone’s entitlement under legacy benefits to Universal Credit, and our scenario feature allows you to understand the impact that a change of circumstances will have on someone’s benefits award.
 You can access the free version of the calculator here, or you can find out more about the advisor version here.

 - If you are considering switching from legacy benefits to Universal Credit, we encourage you to seek advice from Citizens Advice or another welfare rights organisation.